 Project methodologies are frameworks or systems that are made of specific practices, techniques, rules, and processes that govern your project and your management of it.
 It generally involves core tasks, principles, or standards across project stages like project initiation, project planning, executing, monitoring, and closing the project.

 There are a seemingly endless number of choices when it comes to selecting a project management methodology, but they can all be broken down broadly into two categories: Predictive methods like waterfall, and adaptive methods including agile, which has several branches and frameworks including Scrum and Lean, for example.
+Read more about the differences between waterfall and agile here.

 I’m going to focus on the two big hitters that come up time and time again when talking about digital project management—waterfall, a more dependencies-driven traditional approach that works best when predictability is crucial, and Scrum Agile, the popular sprint-driven framework that is well suited for projects that require nimbleness to navigate the unknown at speed.